gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 The {{sctp-DTLS-further-dtls-connection}} shows a successful handshake of a further DTLS connection.
 Such connections can be initiated by any of the peers.
-Same as during the initial handshake, DTLS handshake messages are transported by means of DATA chunks with the DTLS Chunk Key-Management Messages PPID inside DTLS Chunks.
+Here DTLS handshake messages are transported by means of DATA chunks with the DTLS Chunk Key-Management Messages PPID inside DTLS Chunks.

 ## SCTP Association Restart {#sctp-restart}

 In order to achieve an Association Restart as described in
-{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}, a Restart DTLS Key Context dedicated to Restart SHALL exist and be available.
+{{I-D.draft-ietf-tsvwg-sctp-dtls-chunk}}, a Restart DTLS Key Context dedicated to Restart SHALL exist and be available.
 Furthermore, both peers SHALL have safely stored both the current Restart DTLS Key Context.
 Here we assume that Restart DTLS Key Context is maintained across